 Trakai is a relatively small town and, as most people are heading to the castle, there will be brown tourist signs everywhere directing you to the right spot.

-There is a main road that heads all the way through the town and passed the lake observation deck where the castle is.
+There is a main road that heads all the way through the town and past the lake observation deck where the castle is.
 You can’t miss it!

 Parking in Trakai

-There is plenty of parking located in Trakai town that are organised by zones.
+There is plenty of parking located in Trakai town that is organised by zones.
 There is a Blue, Red, Yellow and Green zone which all have different parking charges per hour.